 Jose and Isabel had married.
 Like all Guatemalans they had passed through a period of suffering and terror due to the attempt of armed revolution and repressive counter-insurgency.
-After receiving his teachers' title began to disappear in the area and he left out of fear.
+After receiving his teachers' title Jose worked in a rural village school until many people began to disappear in the area and he left out of fear.
 He became another of the many unemployed school teachers.
 Jose and Isabel went out to a farm cooperative in the jungles that had been abandoned by its original owners due to violence in 1981.
 They worked land given to them by the government but they feared that the original owners would come back from refugee camps in Mexico.
-They came down to babies were very sick from parasites: most likely because of contaminated water.
+They came down to Guatemala City and found me.
+Isabel and one of their two babies were very sick from parasites: most likely because of contaminated water.